 I’ve read several reports from people who spend fewer hours per day on the bike than I do (both those who ride slower and faster) but who day after day end up with far fewer hours to sleep at night.
 This suggests that their Time Management and Time Efficiency during the day could be improved.
 Although everyone tries to improve their cycling speed through training and possibly by buying lighter, more aerodynamic, possibly faster equipment, most people underestimate how important the time spent off of the bike is, especially in a self-supported race.
+Apidura have also posted a very useful post on being efficient with your time.

-A good way to improve something is by measuring and recaording it, so that is what I recommend doing as the first step towards improving your time management and efficiency.
+A good way to improve something is by measuring and recording it, so that is what I recommend doing as the first step towards improving your time management and efficiency.
 The question then becomes how to measure this concept, which I attempt to answer first.
 Further down the page, I describe time management techniques and strategies.

 Total time stopped during the ride is the simplest metric to use, but that is quite meaningless unless it is compared to the total elapsed time.
 I therefore recommend computing the percentage of time spent moving (moving time) compared to the total time elapsed between the start and end of each day’s ride (elapsed time).
 This metric doesn’t have a standard name, probably because most other types of races don’t include planned stops, but stopping is inevitable in self-supported races, so the moving percentage is a useful performance measure.